w3c/AB-public/Vision/README.md

 * Our standards are rooted in a strong royalty-free patent policy and open copyright licenses, openly developed with consensus of industry and key stakeholders.

-# Mission of W3C
-The fundamental purpose of W3C is to provide an open forum where diverse voices from around the world and from different industries work together to build consensus on global standards for Web technologies.
-This forum welcomes individuals and organizations of all sizes (from single-person companies to multi-nationals), and takes into active consideration feedback from the general public.
+* We welcome individuals and organizations of all sizes (from single-person companies to multi-nationals), and take feedback from the general public.

+# Principles and Values

 As W3C leads the Web forward,
 our mission is to recognize and embody fundamental values and principles into the architecture of the web.
 We must become more principled in our execution of the vision of the Web.

-# Principles and Values

 We must
 * Ensure the Web is trustworthy, by ensuring security and privacy for users.